 The Ultimate FREE Guide to Making Blog Posts with WordPress I’m asked several times a month by clients how to make a blog post.
 Sometimes the question is about where to get the content, how to post the format, what to do about images, and of course SEO.

-WordPress had a bit of a bad rap at the time this post was originally published in August of 2009.
-Somehow, WordPress was known internationally as simply “blog” software.
-That was soooo limiting to the true power of WordPress back then and such negative verbiage has pretty much left the conversation when WordPress comes up,
+Why WordPress in 2017?
+Because WordPress is much different than when this post was originally posted in 2009.
+Back then, WordPress had a bit of a bad rap by being thought of only as “blog” software.
+That was soooo limiting to the true power of WordPress back then and such negative verbiage has pretty much

 Blogs are fast becoming the single most important component of any Web site.
 As a matter of fact, a blog can be your ENTIRE Web site.
 I believe using blog software like WordPress or others has become the new evolution of what I would call a “traditional” or even “old school” method for implementing a